 Akada shrubs, Neem and Khejri trees was all one could see for miles.
 A couple years later as a stamp collector, I secured a stamp issued by India Post featuring Khejri tree.

 The scientific name of the Khejri tree is Prosopis Cineraria.
 In India, it is also known by many other names such as Shami, Khijro, Jhand, Jat, Khar, Kanda, and Jammi depending on the region.
 In Rajasthan, it is called as Khejri or Khejro.
 Khejri is the most dominant tree of the region; and for this exact reason, Khejri is called the state tree of Rajasthan.
+It was decalred state tree in the year 1982-83.
 The tree is also present in the Middle East region and is called Ghaf Tree.

 The tree is not easy to spot in cities like Jaipur due to rapid urbanization.
 The Forest Dept. has preferred decorative and flowering trees like Gulmohar and Golden Shower Cassia tree over native species.
 One can surely find the Khejri tree in the suburbs and villages near Jaipur.